tneisinger/feNanodegree-neighborhoodMap/README.md

 ## Setup

-To install and run this project on your local machine, clone this repo and run `npm install` in the repo's root directory.
-After npm has installed all the dependencies, open the dist/index.html file in your favorite web browser.
+To install this project on your local machine, clone this repo and cd into its root directory.
+Then Run `npm install` to download the project dependencies.
+Once the dependencies have been installed, simply open the dist/index.html file in your favorite web browser.

 All source code for this project is located in the src/ directory.
-This project uses grunt to minify source code and place it into the dist/ directory.
-If you wish to modify the source code, it is recommended that you use grunt to re-minify the source code and save it into the dist/ directory.
+This project uses grunt to minify the source code and place it in the dist/ directory.
+If you wish to modify the source code, it is recommended that you use grunt to re-minify the code and save it into the dist/ directory.
+After you have finished making your changes to the source code, simply run `grunt` in the root of the repository to update the dist/ directory with your changes.

 ## Attributions